 Westminster (England, 1993): "Madam Speaker, I —" Baxter groaned and lifted the pen.
 He stuck the end in his mouth and sucked on it, searching for a better opening line.
 He crossed out the first words and started again.
 "Madam Speaker, the —" His pen froze again.
 "Damn it, why won't the words flow?"

-The Australian Writers' Centre ran a 29 Word Story Challenge on 29th August 2019.
+The Australian Writers' Centre ran a 29 Word Story Challenge in August 2019.
 The rules were: The story must contain exactly 29 words, begin and end with the same word, and include the names of at least two countries.
 With a lucky hyphenation, my repurposed We Need to Talk was spot on 29 words.

 The golden sand squeaks in protest as Megan presses her body more firmly into the beach towel.
 A gentle breeze carries a salty scent and chills the sweat glistening on her sun-toasted skin, as gulls crawk and waves break in a relaxing rhythm.
 Megan licks her lips and sighs.
 And then a phone rings.